Everything you need to know...

 Collegiate Library can be found just off Ecclesall Road.
 It's open 24 hours a day, every day.

-Most of our on-campus teaching is carried out in and around clinical and ward room settings.
-You’ll have access to all the equipment and furniture you’d expect in a contemporary hospital clinical space, including a fully functioning general X-ray room.
+Our on-campus teaching is conducted in and around clinical and ward settings.
+You’ll have access to all the equipment and furniture found in a contemporary hospital clinical space.

 Learn more about your department